-In compliance with Regulation (EC) No. 785/2004 (as amended by Regulation (EC) No. 1137/2008, and by Commission Regulation (EU) No. 285/2010) on insurance requirements for air carriers and aircraft operators, Decree-Law No. 321/89 sets forth that air carriers and aircraft operators shall be insured in accordance with the said law as regards their aviation-specific liability in respect of passengers, baggage, cargo and third parties.
+In compliance with Regulation (EC) No. 785/2004 (as amended by Regulation (EC) No. 1137/2008; Commission Regulation (EU) No. 285/2010; Regulation (EU) No. 2019/1243 of the European Parliament and of the European Council of 20 June 2019; and Regulation (EU) No. 2020/1118 of 27 April 2020) on insurance requirements for air carriers and aircraft operators, Decree-Law No. 321/89 sets forth that air carriers and aircraft operators shall be insured in accordance with that law as regards their aviation-specific liability in respect of passengers, baggage, cargo and third parties.
 The insured risks shall include acts of war, terrorism, hijacking, sabotage, unlawful seizure of aircraft and civil commotion.

-Furthermore, it sets forth that air carriers and aircraft operators shall ensure that insurance cover exists for each and every flight, regardless of whether the aircraft operated is at their disposal through ownership or any form of lease agreement or through joint or franchise operations, code-sharing or any other agreement of the same nature.
+Furthermore, it sets forth that air carriers and aircraft operators shall ensure that insurance cover exists for each and every flight, regardless of whether the aircraft operated is at their disposal through ownership or any form of lease agreement, or through joint or franchise operations, code-sharing or any other agreement of the same nature.